retypeapp/action-build/README.md

 ### `license`

 Specifies the license key to be used with Retype.

 **WARNING**: Never save the `license` key value to your `retype.yaml` or `retype.json` files.
 Use a GitHub Secret to store the value.
 For information on how to set up secrets, see [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

-### `project-name`
+### `title`

 Specifies a given title to be used for the generated website.

-Passing the `title` value will override the `identity.title` value provided in the `retype.json` or the default value used by Retype in casees where no `retype.json` is available.
+Passing the `title` value will override the `identity.title` value provided in the `retype.json` or the default value used by Retype in cases where no `retype.json` is available.

 ## Examples